haeunY153/haeunY153/README.md

-- 👋 Hi, I’m Haeun Yim
+- 👋 **Welcome to Haeun's Github**
-- 🚴‍♂️ I worked for +4 years in FMCG Industry as Ecommerce Specialist
+- 🚴‍♂️ I worked for +4 years in FMCG Industry as Ecommerce Specialist.
+Since 2022, I have studied DataScience to be DataEngineer
-- 👀 I’m interested in E-Commerce trend, Data science and new ICT areas
+- 🌱 I’m currently learning how to solve problems by not only analytic skills, but also ML Algorithms by Python language
-- 🌱 I’m currently learning how to deal with solving problems by not only Statistic Analysis, but also ML Algorithms by Python language
+- 👀 I’m interested in Commerce trend, IT Innovation and Digital Marketing
 - 📫 Logging daily what I learned

 <!---